microsoft/PTVS/README.md

-# Python Tools for Visual Studio
+# Python tools for Visual Studio

-## Note: Python support is in the [preview of Visual Studio 2017](https://visualstudio.com/vs/preview?wt.mc_id=github_microsoft_ptvs) at this time.

-Python support for [Visual Studio 2017](https://visualstudio.com/?wt.mc_id=github_microsoft_ptvs) is developed and managed here.
+Python support for [Visual Studio 2017](https://aka.ms/PTVS) is developed and managed here.

-Visit our page on [VisualStudio.com](https://aka.ms/PTVS) for an overview and download links, and check out our [Getting Started](http://aka.ms/PTVSTutorial) series on YouTube.
-Full documentation is available at [docs.microsoft.com](https://aka.ms/PTVSDocs).
+Visit our page on [VisualStudio.com](https://aka.ms/PTVS) for an overview and download links, and check out our documentation on [docs.microsoft.com](https://aka.ms/PTVSDocs) and our (old) [Getting Started](http://aka.ms/PTVSTutorial) series on YouTube.

 Feel free to file issues or ask questions on our [issue tracker](http://github.com/Microsoft/PTVS/issues), and we welcome code contributions - see [Contributing](https://github.com/Microsoft/PTVS/wiki/Contributing-to-PTVS) for information.
 Documentation contributions may be made at the [visualstudio-docs](https://github.com/Microsoft/visualstudio-docs/tree/master/docs/python) repository.